nparsley/repository-2/README.md

 # OVERVIEW

-* User-friendly pizza review app that integrates with the Google Maps API and includes features like user comments, star ratings, image uploading, and user authentication.
+* User-friendly restaurant review app that integrates with the Google Maps API and includes features like user comments, star ratings, image uploading, and user authentication.

 # LANDING PAGE